 • Negatives and contact sheets should be labeled (with permanent marker only) and kept in a standard 3-ring binder.
 Progress binders should be brought with you to class and critiques.

 Notebook

-• Bring a notebook and pencil with you to class.
-You are expected to take notes during lectures, demonstrations, critiques and videos.
+• ALWAYS have a notebook and pencil with you class.
+You are expected to take notes during lectures, demonstrations, critiques, discussions and videos.

 Journal